 The setting of hold pressure is aimed to prevent resin backflow, while at the same time compensating for resin shrinkage caused during the cooling process, so as to achieve the optimal molding outcome.
 If the holding pressure is set too high, the product will be prone to flash, over filling or stress concentrating near the gate, etc.; on the other hand, if the holding pressure is too low, excessive shrinkage and dimensional instability will be likely to occur.
+Initial injection pressure helps in filling the mold cavity, while holding pressure is crucial for maintaining part quality and preventing shrinkage.

 Holding pressure only works well along with the settings of pressure switchover point and holding time in the plastic injection molding process.